Port Adelaide Football Club: Independence and Ken Hinkley (2011–present)

+The club saw another sustained period of strong home-and-away season results between 2020 and 2024.
+The club finished in the top four four times, including a fourth minor premiership in 2020, and a club-high 13 game winning streak in 2023.
+The club would also see Ollie Wines become the first Port Adelaide player to win the Brownlow Medal in 2021, winning the award with a record-equalling tally of votes.

+Despite strong home-and-away performances, the club was unable to qualify for the grand final during this period - suffering three preliminary final defeats, and a straight sets exit in 2023.

+In February 2025, the club announced that Hinkley's tenure as senior coach would conclude at the end of the 2025 season, and that assistant coach Josh Carr would take over the position in 2026.

 AFLW involvement

 Erin Phillips was awarded the captaincy of Port Adelaide's Women's team for its inaugural season in 2022 AFL Women's season 7.

+Prior to the creation of the AFL Women's (AFLW), Port Adelaide undertook a big grassroots push to improve women's football in South Australia.
+The club made a host of announcements in early 2016 related to increasing participation in women's football.
+These included a commitment to the formation of a women's academy and an official partnership with the Port Adelaide Women's Football Club, a local club competing in the South Australian Women's Football League.

-Port Adelaide supported the local Port Adelaide Women's Football Club (nicknamed the Magpies and wearing the "Prison Bar" guernsey) who had been playing in the Adelaide Amateur Football League since 2003.
-Port Adelaide first showed interest in an AFL Women's side in 2015.
-The club signed Erin Phillips as their marquee player in the event that the club was admitted to the AFLW for the 2017 season.
-However, logistical demands related to the club's China program prevented the club from submitting a bid.
-The club subsequently attempted to enter a side in the SANFL Women's League (SANFLW), but this approach was rejected by the South Australian Football Commission.
-In 2018 The Port Adelaide Women's Football Club in the amateur league was shut down.
+Due to logistical demands related to the club's China program, the club was unable to submit a bid for the 2017 AFLW season.
+The club subsequently attempted to enter a side in the SANFL Women's League, but this approach was rejected by the South Australian Football Commission.

 In May 2021, the AFL Commission announced that the remaining four clubs without AFLW teams would be admitted to the competition by the end of 2023, with the clubs to bid for entry order.
 Port Adelaide's bid to enter the competition was successful, with the AFL Commission deciding all four clubs would debut in the AFLW in 2022 season 7.